Please Support Elephant Health and Well-being in Vietnam!

-Erin Ivory, the NC Zoo's Elephant Manager, visits Vietnam frequently to promote elephant welfare and conservation.
+Erin Ivory, the NC Zoo's Elephant Manager, visits Vietnam frequently to promote the health and conservation of Asian elephants.
 Last year, she was key to saving the lives of the two orphans, Jun and Gold, rescued by the Elephant Conservation Center.
 Her success with these calves inspired their caretakers to learn, and begin relying exclusively, on positive rewards to manage these youngsters and other Center elephants.

 Donate $150 or more by December 20th, and we will add your name to a drawing to win an original acrylic-on-canvas painting by Jun, one of the calves Erin helped save.
 The painting depicts an exact replica of prints left behind by Jun's trunk and one of his hind feet.